Edgenius/PlatoDocSite/content/pdf-form-builder/fields-properties/p05-single-text.md

 If the text type is one of `Single Line Text`, `Date`, `Time` or `Date and Time`, you can set a format rule to add fine control over this field.

 As the example, on below screenshot, it is set to `Date` type and has `YYYY-MM-DD` as format rule.
-So you can see this text field are split into 3 smaller input fields to restrict only `YYYY-MM-DD` format date can be inputted.
+So you can see this text field is split into 3 smaller input fields to restrict only `YYYY-MM-DD` format date can be input.

 ![Text Field Format](/images/page/form/text-format.png)